jaksonlabs/jakson/INSTALL.md

 with all logs, use `cmake -DBUILD_TYPE=Debug -DLOG_TRACE=on -DLOG_INFO=on -DLOG_WARN=on -DLOG_DEBUG=on .`.

-A tool to work with Carbon files (called `ark-carbon`) is shipped with this library.
+A tool to work with Carbon files (called `jakson-tool`) is shipped with this library.
 This tool is automatically built when `make` is called, and installed via `make install`.
 However, to build the tool via its target, type

 ```
 $ cmake .
-$ make ark-carbon
+$ make jakson-tool
 ```

 After a successful build, the tool is located in the `build` directory.
 The tool supports the POSIX standard for its arguments.
-Type `build/ark-carbon` for usage instructions.
+Type `build/jakson-tool` for usage instructions.

 In case `make install` was called,
 ```
-$ ark-carbon
+$ jakson-tool
 ```

 is enough to execute the tool.